tsgates/arch-wiki-markdown/wiki/AMD_Catalyst.md

     suspend, switching to tty etc.) you probably forgot to deactivate KMS.
 (See #Disable kernel mode setting)

-> Hardware Conflicts
+> Hardware conflicts

 Radeon cards used in conjunction with some versions of the nForce3 chipset (e.g. nForce 3 250Gb) won't have 3D acceleration.
 Currently the cause of this issue is unknown, but some sources indicate that it may be possible to get acceleration with this combination of hardware by booting Windows with the drivers from nVIDIA and then rebooting the system.
-This can be verified by issuing in a root console the following
+This can be verified by getting output something similar to this (using an nForce3-based system):
-command:

     $ dmesg | grep agp

-If you get something similar to this (using an nForce3-based system):

     agpgart: Detected AGP bridge 0
     agpgart: Setting up Nforce3 AGP.
     agpgart: aperture base > 4G

-and also if issuing this command...
+and also if issuing the following command gets you the following output:

     $ tail -n 100 /var/log/Xorg.0.log | grep agp

-...gets something similar to:

     (EE) fglrx(0): [agp] unable to acquire AGP, error "xf86_ENODEV"

-Then you have this bug.
+you have this bug.

 Some sources indicate that in some situations, downgrading the motherboard BIOS may help, but this cannot be verified in all cases.